 3. Whitman's Guide to Coin Collecting: An Introduction to the World of Coins

 Whitman's Guide to Coin Collecting: An Introduction to the World of Coins by Kenneth Bressett, former president of the American Numismatic Association, is the definitive reference on the world of coins.
 It covers all the varied aspects of coin collecting, including how to get started and care for your collection, the grading techniques, coin prices, and values.
-The author does this in such a way that that makes coin collecting seem both fun and potentially lucrative to a newcomer.
+The author does this in such a way that it makes coin collecting seem both fun and potentially lucrative to a newcomer.

 4. The New York Times Guide to Coin Collecting